Playchoice's ultimate activity book collection Download activity book

 It's a back to basics set, but sometimes that just makes it more fun.

-This brand has the additional advantage of being very durable.
-Sure the toys last a long time, but they also plant trees back to be able to continue making their wooden toys.
+This brand has the added advantage of being very durable.
+Sure it toys lasts a long time, but they also plant trees back around them wooden toys to continue making.

 There are 24 parts included.
-Tools like a hammer, wrench, and screwdriver.
+Tools such as a hammer, wrench, and screwdriver.
 And also wooden nails, screws, nuts and bolts.

 Simple tool toys like these are suitable from age 3 and fun until about age 5.